 - Focus on profitable growth.
 Guardian continues to pursue opportunities to drive profitable growth, including improving its products, expanding distribution and enhancing its service capabilities.
 Guardian has invested significant resources in expanding and strengthening its distribution system and the management team remains committed to distribution excellence to generate profitable growth for the company.
-This includes expansion into the worksite market, where consumers are increasingly purchasing insurance products. - Pursue strong risk management and underwriting standards.
+This includes expansion into the worksite market, where consumers are increasingly purchasing insurance products.
+As part of this focus, products that did not meet risk-adjusted profit targets metrics have been discontinued. - Pursue strong risk management and underwriting standards.
 Guardian believes that it has a conservative, low-risk approach to operations and underwriting and actively manages product and investment risk.
 Consistent with its history as a mutual insurance company, Guardian is committed to pursuing high asset quality, strong capitalization and liquidity and a conservative investment philosophy.
 Guardian believes it utilizes reasonably conservative underwriting practices in its insurance businesses. - Continue to deliver superior service.
 Guardian seeks to develop and maintain long-term relationships with customers through its career agent system and sales organizations, including general agents, career agents, brokers, group sales representatives and wholesalers.
 Guardian believes it has established a reputation for high-quality service to its customers and distribution, and remains committed to providing the superior service that has been recognized by such organizations as J.D.
-Power and DALBAR.
+Power and DALBAR. - Focus on Environmental, Social, and Governance ("ESG").
+The Company considers ESG-related matters throughout the organization with a focus on transparency and continuous improvement, including in areas such as operations, investments, product offerings, workforce, leadership and corporate social responsibility.